starkwang/vue-virtual-collection/README.md

 Optionally override the size of the sections a Collection's cells are split into.
 This is an advanced option and should only be used for performance tuning purposes.

+too big or too small will cause reverse performance, will effect by ./src/VirtualCollection.vue getSmoothSectionSize()
 ## Slots

 ### cell